wpappy/starter-plugin/README.md

 ## Questions and Answers

 ### What do I need to do before starting development?
-- Create `sources/config.json` file and fill it with the following data:
+- Create `sources/config.json` file (or edit `sources/config-default.json` for the default repository configuration) and fill it with the following data:
 ```json
 {
   "browsersync": {